-A network unlock offers many long-term benefits, including significant ongoing cost savings.
-But other phone locks can also be frustrating; most of these involve getting past the iPhone lock screen.
+A network unlock comes with many long-term benefits, including significant ongoing cost-savings.
+But there are other types of phone locks that can also be frustrating, most of these involve getting past the iPhone lock screen.
 Here’s a guide to solving the most common phone locking problems.

 How to unlock a disabled iPhone 14

 If you’re locked out of your phone because you don't know the screen passcode or pin code, your phone becomes almost worthless.
 And useless.
-There are several ways around this (we’ll cover them in this guide).
-But most require a factory reset or factory unlock, which means erasing all the data, settings and passwords stored on your device.
+There are a number of ways around this (we’ll cover them in this guide).
+But most require a factory reset or factory unlock, which means erasing all of the data, settings and passwords stored on your device.

 For a solution that doesn’t damage your data, there’s Mobile Unlocked.
-It can help you bypass your locked screen and get back into your disabled iPhone 14.
-No factory reset is required.
+It can help you bypass your locked screen and get you back into your disabled iPhone 14, no factory reset required.

-It’ll also work for other passcode scenarios, including Apple ID login issues, MDM lock problems and Screen Time password lockouts.
+It’ll also work for other passcode scenarios too, including Apple ID login issues, MDM lock problems and Screen Time password lockouts.